The TPIA is the state statute that provides a framework for public access to government records (including your personnel files)

 **All UT System departments must work together to maintain compliance with TPIA!

-All public information requests must be addressed in a timely manner by either:
+All valid public information requests must be addressed in a timely manner by either:

 Certifying that material doesn't exist